flimflamjs/flimflam-docs/specification.md

 # flimflam specification

-Flimflam is mostly a specification about "UI components", rather than other types of modules:
+Flimflam is mostly a specification about "UI components":

 - A **UI component** is a javascript module that is meant to be rendered into the browser/app and represents a part of a User Interface.
 - Non-UI components are considered utility packages, and handle things like date formatting, ajax, currency calculations, etc, etc